ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 The first version of the BBR algorithm {{BBRv1-draft}} failed this requirement.
-Experimental evaluation {{BBRv1-Evaluation}} showed that it caused a sustained rate of when multiple BBRv1 flows share a bottleneck and the buffer size was less than roughly one and a half BDP.
+Experimental evaluation {{BBRv1-Evaluation}} showed that it caused a sustained rate of loss when multiple BBRv1 flows share a bottleneck and the buffer size was less than roughly one and a half BDP.
 This kind of behavior needed to be fixed, and indeed